yuan-xy/FluidLiter/README.md

 [![Travis-CI Status](https://travis-ci.com/katyo/fluidlite.svg?branch=master)](https://travis-ci.com/katyo/fluidlite)

-FluidLiter is a lighter version of FluidLite.
+FluidLiter is a lighter version of FluidLite and is not compatible with FluidLite.

 FluidLite (c) 2016 Robin Lobel is a very light version of FluidSynth designed to be hardware, platform and external dependency independent.